AnttonLA/bioinfo-variety-scripts/cluster_variants_and_assign_closest_gene/README.md

 # Pipeline to cluster variants and assign closest gene

 The following is a pipeline to create a "hits table" out of GWAS results.
-This is a table that describes the suspected "lead variant", and it's putative "target gene", also giving summary GWAS statistics for the variant.
+This is a table that describes the suspected **lead variant**, and it's putative **target gene**, also giving summary GWAS statistics for the variant.

 For any number of GWASs, it takes the output GWAS tables, takes only the variants that cross the significance threshold, and separates them into chromosomes.
 It then assigns a closest gene to each GWAS hit, and compiles the hits into 'peaks' that should correspond to the peaks in a Manhattan plot.
 It then produces yet another table by compiling all of the 'peaks' that share common closest genes.

 ### 1-Get .bed files and full tables for all SNPs above significant threshold, separated by phenotype and chromosome